ma16/rpio/cc/Rpi/Pwm.md

 Note that the BERR flag appears always to be raised when the Control register is written but the clock-manager wasn't set-up yet (CM.PWM.CONTROL.ENAB=0).

+**GAP**

+The flag is raised the moment the underrun happens.
+If the flag is cleared while the channel is active (PWEN=1) and the FIFO is (still) empty, the peripheral will leave the flag unset and not raise again.

+It appears the flag is often raised even tough there was no FIFO underrun (see Defects).

+**GAP1**

+The flag is only effective if both channels are activated (PWEN1=1 & PWEN2=1).

+If only channel #1 is activated (PWEN1=1 & PWEN2=0) the peripheral acts as if RPTL1=1, and thus does never raise GAP1 (see Defects).

 **RERR**

 There is no explanation under which circumstances this flag ist set.

 Reading the FIFO doesn't raise the flag (Use-Case-7).

+**STA**

+The peripheral sets the flag when data transmission is in progress and clear the flag when no data transmission takes place.
+Hence, when the channel is not active (PWEN=0) the flag is not set.
+If the channel is active (PWEN=1) and there is no data in the FIFO, the flag is cleared until new data is available (unless RPTL1=1).

+**STA1**

+The flag is only effective if both channels are activated (PWEN1=1 & PWEN2=1).

+If only channel #1 is activated (PWEN1=1 & PWEN2=0) the peripheral acts as if RPTL1=1, and thus does never clear STA1 for idle periods (see Defects).

 ## FIFO Register (FIF1)

 A write operation to this register appends a word onto the FIFO.
 The FIFO itself is 16 words deep.
 Each word is 32-bit wide.
-The FIFO can only be written by an application, it can not be read.
+The FIFO can not be read.
 The status of the FIFO is reflected by STA.EMPT, STA.FULL, STA.RERR and STA.WERR.

 When writing the register you should make sure:
 * either beforhand that the FIFO is not full